atecon/heatmap/src/heatmap_help.md

 - `title`: string, the plot title (default: none).
 - `do_labels`: boolean, decorate the plot with x and y labels (default: FALSE).
 If set to 1, the plot will use the row and column labels of the matrix, if present.
-- `printvals`: an integer, controlling whether to print the matrix values in the plot.
+- `printvals`: an integer, controlling whether to print the matrix values in the heatmap plot.
 If negative, nothing is printed.
 If positive, it controls the number of decimals. (default = -1)
 - `tics_out`: boolean, if true, tics are drawn outside the plot (default = FALSE)
 - `xlabel`: string, optional x-axis title
 - `ylabel`: string, optional y-axis title